davidtaylorhq/discourse-performance-tool/README.md

+# DEPRECATED

+This plugin is deprecated in favour of third-party tools like Google's 'tachometer'.
+See https://meta.discourse.org/t/281158 for more information.

 # discourse-performance-tool

 Client-side performance is difficult to measure.
 Browser development tools can help, but results can still vary massively between refreshes.
 This makes it quite difficult to definitively say whether a change hurts or improves performance.